c3lang/c3-web/src/content/docs/Language Overview/examples.md

             break;
     }

-    // special checking of switching on enum types switch (h)
+    // Special checking of switching on enum types: switch (h)
     {
         case LOW:
         case MEDIUM:
         case HIGH:
             break;
-        default:    // warning: default label in switch which covers all enumeration value break;
+        default:    // Default cases cover all remaining cases. break;
     }

-    // Using "nextcase" will fallthrough to the next case statement,
+    // Using `nextcase` will fallthrough to the next case statement,
-    // and each case statement starts its own scope. switch (h)
+    // and each case statement has its own scope for declarations. switch (h)
     {
         case LOW: